hypertrifle/plotter-playground/README.md

 # Plotter Playground

-The purpose of this project is to streamline and document the process of converting vector line data to be printed on a modded Ender 3 printer.
+The purpose of this project is to streamline and document the process of converting vector line art to be printed on a modded Ender 3 printer.

 ## Artwork generation

-this repo contains a app that can be used to generate SVGs from sets of points using the brilliant [canvas-sketch]() and various resources online.
+this repo contains a app that can be used to generate SVGs from sets of points using the brilliant [canvas-sketch](https://github.com/mattdesl/canvas-sketch) and various resources online.

+some code taken from resouces online, with some added extras.

 ## running

-`yarn install`
+- `yarn install`
-`yarn start`
+- `yarn start`
+- `ctrl-s` in browser to export.

 ## Printing artwork.